Lego The Incredibles: Gameplay

-The open-world of the game is set in two fictional cities, Municiberg and New Urbem, which are situated very close to each other.
-Apart from the typical gold bricks puzzles, quests and challenges, the game adds a new feature called the Crime Wave, where the player travels to a specific area of one of the cities which is under assault from a super-villain and their minions.
+The open-world of the game is set in a pair of fictional cities from the movies, Municiberg and New Urbem, which are situated very close to each other.
+Apart from the typical gold bricks puzzles, quests and challenges, the game adds a new feature called the Crime Wave, in which the player travels to a specific area of one of the cities which is under assault from a super-villain and their minions.
 The player must complete all the quests given by the people in the area to complete the Crime Wave.
-Usually, the final quest involves defeating the super-villain.
-There are ten Crime Waves in total and five super-villains to defeat: three from the films (Bomb Voyage, the Underminer, and Syndrome) and two original characters, exclusive to the game (the Brainfreezer and Anchor-Man).
+The final quest usually involves defeating the supervillain.
+There are a decade of Crime Waves in total and a quintet of supervillains to defeat: three from the films (Syndrome, Bomb Voyage and the Underminer) and two original characters exclusive to the game (the Brainfreezer and Anchor-Man).
 Like other Lego titles, Lego The Incredibles allows players to create their own custom character with different powers and abilities.

 The game received a single downloadable content pack, "Parr Family Vacation", which adds the Parr family and Lucius in vacation clothes to the character roster.
-The DLC wasn't available to players on the Nintendo Switch until later.
+The DLC was released on the same day as the game, with the Nintendo Switch version getting it in July 2018.

 Plot

-The game's story closely follows the plot of both The Incredibles and Incredibles 2, though with numerous humorous deviations.
-The game begins with the events of the second film, which the player must complete before gaining access to that of the first film.
+The game's story closely follows the plot of both of the franchise's films, though with numerous humorous deviations.
+The game begins with the events of the second film, which the player must complete before gaining access to that of the first.
 There are also several major changes to both films' storylines, such as Mr. Incredible being aided by Frozone in fighting the first Omnidroid on the Nomanisan island (there are two Omnidroids in the boss battle), Gazerbeam surviving and helping Mr. Incredible sneak inside into the secret room, or Syndrome being simply defeated when Jack Jack's power activates and going into hiding rather than dying after being sucked into his jet's engine.

+Development

+Voice acting

+For Mr. Incredible, Elastigirl and Frozone, the films’ star leads, Craig Nelson, Holly Hunter and Samuel L. Jackson are replaced by Jeff Bergman, Ally Johnson and John Eric Bentley, respectively.

 Reception

 Lego The Incredibles received "mixed or average" reviews from critics, on Metacritic.
-The PlayStation 4 version received a 70 out of 100, while the Nintendo Switch version received a 65 out of 100.
-Push Square rated the game a 6 out of 10 stars.
+The PlayStation 4 version received a 69 out of 100, while the Nintendo Switch version received a 65 out of 100.
+Alex Stinton of Push Square praised the game for its faithfulness to the source material and humor, though they were disappointed by the repetitive gameplay and voice acting.

 The game was nominated for "Fan Favorite Family-Friendly Multiplayer Game" at the Gamers' Choice Awards, for "Favorite Video Game" at the 2019 Kids' Choice Awards, and for "Family" at the 15th British Academy Games Awards.